WalidAlsafadi/BuildingAssessment-ExpertSystem/README.md

 3. Validate the outputs in the notebook.

 ## How It Works
-- The expert system uses a rule-based inference engine with 40+ predefined rules.
+- The system uses rule-based inference with 40+ predefined rules to assess building conditions.
-- Users input building conditions via the UI, which are converted into facts for the system to process.
+- Users input building conditions through a user-friendly UI.
-- Based on the rules and priorities, the system provides actionable recommendations.
+- The system processes these inputs and provides actionable recommendations based on priority and confidence.

 ## Future Enhancements and Updates
 As this expert system evolves, future improvements may include:

-- **Expand Rule Base**: Add new rules to address additional scenarios and challenges in post-conflict zones.
+- **Expanded Rule Base**: Adding new rules to address emerging challenges in post-conflict zones.
-- **Predictive Models**: Integrate machine learning to predict building damage or prioritize reconstruction based on historical data.
+- **Machine Learning Integration**: Predict building damage or prioritize reconstruction based on historical data.
-- **Advanced User Experience**: Enhance the Streamlit UI for even more seamless interaction, ensuring compatibility across all devices, including mobile.
+- **Enhanced User Experience**: Improving the UI for better usability and multi-language support.
-- **Localization**: Incorporate multi-language support for broader accessibility, especially for local stakeholders in Gaza.
-- **Real-Time Data Integration**: Enable the system to pull real-time data, such as updated satellite imagery and weather conditions, to refine assessments.
+- **Real-Time Data**: Integration of real-time data (e.g., satellite imagery) for more precise assessments.

 ## Authors
 - Walid Alsafadi